Paint and Air Quality: Picking Healthy Paints for Your Home

 Low VOC Paints

-• Benjamin Moore Aura Interior Paint: VOC of 0-49 g/L, low odor and good coverage.
+- Benjamin Moore Aura Interior Paint: 0–49 g/L VOCs, low odor, and great coverage.

 Zero VOC Paints

-• Benjamin Moore Natura Interior Paint: Zero VOCs, no toxic fumes and excellent coverage.
+- Benjamin Moore Natura Interior Paint: Zero VOCs, excellent coverage.

-• Sherwin Williams Emerald Interior Acrylic Latex Paint: Zero VOCs, extremely durable and washable with an elegant finish.
+- Sherwin Williams Emerald Interior Acrylic Latex: Zero VOCs, extremely durable with a refined finish.

 Other Toxic Ingredients to Avoid in Paint